In her first stint as head coach at Coker, Rafalowski led the Cobras to a 4-24 record.

 Julia Rafalowski was appointed as Coker's head women's volleyball coach in February 2015.

-This will be Rafalowski’s first stint as a collegiate head coach.
-She most recently served as the head coach for the Sullivan East High School women’s volleyball team in Bluff City, Tenn.
+Before coming to Coker, she served as the head coach for the Sullivan East High School women’s volleyball team in Bluff City, Tenn.
 In six years as the head coach she compiled a 163-116 overall record and was 45-7 in conference.
 She led her team to four conference championships, three district championships, and to the Tennessee state tournament in four out of six seasons.
 Many of her players received postseason honors during her time including three conference players of the year, 22 all-conference selections, a conference setter and libero of the year, two conference hitters of the year and two all-state players.

 As a player Rafalowski was a four-year member of the King University women’s volleyball team.
 She helped guide the Tornado to four Appalachian Conference regular and tournament championships, a regional championship and a trip to the NAIA National Tournament.